developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 ### Best Practices for Lambda-Compatible NodeJS Code

-When developing a NodeJS application for AWS Lambda, there are a few best practices that you should follow to ensure that your code runs smoothly and efficiently.
+When developing a [NodeJS] applications for [AWS Lambda], there are a few best practices that you should follow to ensure that your code runs smoothly and efficiently.